daKmoR/testing-workflow-for-web-components/README.md

 It actually does a lot of work
 1. It gets the innerHTML of the shadowRoot
-2. Parses it (actually we let the browser do it - no library needed)
+2. Parses it (actually, we let the browser do it - no library needed)
 3. Normalizes it (potentially every tag/property on its own line)
 4. It does 2 + 3 for the expected html string
 5. Pass both normalizes dom string on to the default chai compare